robtweed/internet-radio-recorder/README.md

 ## What is internet-radio-recorder?

-*internet-radio-recorder* is a Node.js module for recording Internet Radio Streams.
+*internet-radio-recorder* is a Node.js module for unnattended scheduled recording of Internet Radio Streams.

 It has been designed specifically for use with the high-quality BBC radio streams, but could be adapted for use with other Internet Radio Streams.